Controlling Multiple Errors Simultaneously with a PAC-Bayes Bound: Introduction

 \section{Introduction}

 Generalisation bounds are a core component of the theoretical understanding of machine learning algorithms.
-For over two decades now, the PAC-Bayesian theory has been at the core of studies on generalisation abilities of machine learning algorithms.
-PAC-Bayes originates in the seminal work of \citet{McAllester1998,McAllester1999} and was further developed by \citet{catoni2003pac,catoni2004statistical,catoni2007}, among other authors---we refer to the recent surveys \citet{guedj2019primer} and \citet{alquier2021userfriendly} for an introduction to the field.
-The outstanding empirical successes of deep neural networks in the past decade call for better theoretical understanding of deep learning, and PAC-Bayes emerged as one of the few frameworks allowing the derivation of meaningful (and non-vacuous) generalisation bounds for neural networks: the pioneering work of \citet{dziugaite2017computing} has been followed by a number of contributions, including \citet{DBLP:conf/iclr/NeyshaburBS18}, \citet{DBLP:conf/iclr/ZhouVAAO19}, \citet{NIPS2019_8911}, \citet{perezortiz2021learning,JMLR:v22:20-879} and \citet{DBLP:journals/entropy/BiggsG21,DBLP:journals/corr/abs-2107-03955,biggs2022shallow}, to name but a few.
+For over two decades now, PAC-Bayesian theory has been at the core of studies on generalisation abilities of machine learning algorithms.
+PAC-Bayes originated in the seminal work of \citet{McAllester1998,McAllester1999} and was further developed by \citet{catoni2003pac,catoni2004statistical,catoni2007}, among other authors---we refer to \citet{guedj2019primer}, \citet{alquier2021user} and \citet{hellstrom2023generalisation} for a thorough introduction to the field.
+The outstanding empirical success of deep neural networks in the past decade calls for better theoretical understanding of deep learning, and PAC-Bayes has emerged as one of the few frameworks that can be used to derive meaningful (and non-vacuous) generalisation bounds for neural networks: the pioneering work of \citet{dziugaite2017computing} has been followed by a number of contributions, including \citet{DBLP:conf/iclr/NeyshaburBS18}, \citet{DBLP:conf/iclr/ZhouVAAO19}, \citet{NIPS2019_8911}, \citet{perez2021learning,JMLR:v22:20-879} and \citet{biggs2022margins,biggs2022non}, to name but a few.

 Much of the PAC-Bayes literature focuses on the case of binary classification, or of multiclass classification where one only distinguishes whether each classification is correct or incorrect.
-This is in stark contrast to the complexity of contemporary real-world learning problems.
-This work aims to bridge this gap via generalisation bounds that provide information rich measures of performance at test time by controlling the probabilities of errors of any finite number of types, bounding combinations of these probabilities uniformly over all weightings.
+This is in stark contrast to the complexity of contemporary real-world learning problems, such as medical diagnosis where the severity of Type I and Type II errors may be crucial and context-dependent.
+This work aims to bridge this gap by deriving a generalisation bound that provides information-rich measures of performance at test time by controlling the probabilities of errors of any finite number of user-specified types.
+More precisely, we bound the KL-divergence between the empirical and true distributions over the different error types.
+From this single bound one can then derive bounds on arbitrary linear combinations of these error probabilities, which will all hold simultaneously with the same probability as the original bound.
+In addition, these bounds are guaranteed to be non-vacuous (this follows since the KL-divergence blows up on the boundary of the simplex).